I2rys/NetLow/README.txt

 How many request can you request using NetLow?
 Depends on the "Request per seconds" argument you used.
 If you use 1000 that would be approximately 500-50000 requests per minute.

+What do I do when NetLow can't send thousands of requests due to overload loop?
+Open index.js then find NetLow_Data.request_again_delay and NetLow_Data.initiate_delay.
+NetLow_Data.request_again_delay is the delay of when the requester will loop again.
+Example:
+NetLow_Data.request_again_delay = 1000 - This will be 1 minute delay for loop request

+NetLow_Data.initiate_delay is the delay of when you will run the file/index.js.
+NetLow_Data.initiate_delay = 1000 - This will be 1 minute delay for initiate request.